DarkZeroFate/Cyber-Security-Journey/README.md

 # Cyber-Security-Journey
-i'm 24, Non-Native speaker got a bussines management bachelor degree and trying to expand my knowledge and skillset in cyber Security
+i'm 24, Non-Native speaker got a bussines management bachelor degree and trying to expand my knowledge and skillset in cyber Security and this was my journey to learn Cyber Security from scratch